viant/endly/README.md

 **Service action**

-With this method, you can run any endly service action directly (including workflow with *endly.WorkflowRunRequest) by providing endly supported request.
+With this method, you can run any endly service action directly (including workflow with *model.ProcessRequest) by providing endly supported request.

 This method runs in silent mode.